daveyarwood/blog.djy.io/src/_drafts/fifo-narrator.md

 and stumble onward without having a narrator to converse with.
 Afterward, she was furious with me.

+# Recording the output

-* I hadn't thought about the fact that you need to have access to the Internet in order to use the Google Text-to-Speech.
+I hadn't thought about the fact that you need to have access to the Internet in order to use the Google Text-to-Speech.

-* Incidentally, it turns out that the google_speech CLI tool works offline by caching the audio synthesized from text input that you've handed to it before.
-  * Performance #1 had (luckily) gone off without a hitch despite my laptop not being connected to the internet at the time.
+Incidentally, it turns out that the `google_speech` CLI tool works offline by caching the audio synthesized from text input that you've handed to it before.
+Performance #1 had (luckily) gone off without a hitch despite my laptop not being connected to the internet at the time.
 The text-to-speech audio was being played back from the cache from when we had rehearsed at home.

-  * Somehow, during performance #2, I think the cache failed.
+During performance #2, I think the cache failed, somehow.
 (Maybe it was a TTL cache and it just happened to expire at the worst possible time?
 Who knows?)

-* It became clear that our performance should not depend on the reliability of a network connection or the availability of the Google Text-to-Speech service.
-* A better approach would be to pre-record the text-to-speech narration and simply play it back during the performance.
+It became clear that our performance should not depend on the reliability of a network connection or the availability of the Google Text-to-Speech service.
+A better approach would be to record the text-to-speech narration ahead of time and simply play it back during the performance.
 I could use the same FIFO setup to cue moving from each audio file to the next.

-* Rough calculation of the pauses between utterances in each script file, based on the number of consecutive blank lines.

-* SoX
-  * man page: "Sound eXchange, the Swiss Army knife of audio manipulation"
-  * reads and writes audio files
-  * actually does a lot more than that, and I've barely scratched the surface of what it can do
-    * maybe use some of the examples in the man page, which look interesting
-  * I'm using it for two things:
+To start, I did a rough calculation of the average length of the pauses between the lines of text being narrated.
+Then I wrote a script that generated silent wav files with a duration of `average pause length X number of consecutive empty lines`, in addition to using `google_speech` to output mp3s of each non-empty line being narrated, and then stitched everything together into a single mp3 per narration text file.

+I was able to do all of this audio file Frankensteining with the help of a very handy command-line tool called [SoX][sox].
+SoX describes itself as "the Swiss Army knife of sound processing programs," which is an appropriate description.
+SoX can read and write audio files, convert to and from various audio formats, and even apply some sound effects.

+After spending some time with the man page and a little bit of trial and error, I was able to put together the commands to do what I needed to do:

+{% highlight bash %}
-    * generate wav files for specific durations of silence
+# Generate a wav file of silence for a specific duration
-      * `sox -n -r 24k -c 1 "$part_filename" trim 0.0 "$duration"`
+sox -n -r 24k -c 1 "$parts_dir/$filename" trim 0.0 "$duration"

-    * stitch together TTS mp3s padded by the silent wav files to add pauses
+# Stitch together TTS mp3s padded by the silent wav files to add pauses
-      * `sox $(ls $parts_dir/*) "$mp3_filename"`
+sox $(ls $parts_dir/*) "$output_mp3_filename"

-* Performance #3 (January 2020) went more smoothly.
+{% endhighlight %}

+Sox also provides `play` and `rec` commands, which allow you to play or record an audio file from the command line.
+Playing an mp3 file is as simple as running `play the-file.mp3`.

+I ended up with two scripts:

+1. `export_narration` uses `google_speech` and `sox` to generate a bunch of mp3
+   files, each containing a portion of the Text-to-Speech narration for the performance.

+2. `fifo_narration` waits for "bang" signals to arrive on the FIFO and each time it receives one, it runs `play "$filename"`, where `$filename` is the next file in the narration output directory.

+# Success!

+In January 2020, we performed _By Chance_ for the third time, and with the above setup in place, the performance went much more smoothly!
+This time, we were more confident, knowing that our Text-to-Speech narrator wouldn't let us down in the heat of the moment.

+In summary:

+* something about text to speech CLI tools
+* something about not relying on the availability of an Internet connection
+* something about FIFOs
+* something about sox
+* Writing reliable software isn't just a good practice, it also scores you bonus points with your wife, or something like that

 # Comments?